Class 6 Maths Chapter 1 Patterns in Mathematics Notes

 1 + 3 + 5 + 7 + 9 + 11 = 36 and so on.

-Here, we get always a square numbers.
+Here, we get always a square number.

-By this method, we can easily find the sum of first 10 and 100 odd numbers is 10 × 10 and 100 × 100, respectively.
+By this method, we can easily find the sum of the first 10 and 100 odd numbers is 10 × 10 and 100 × 100, respectively.

 Example 4.